Partial power outage at our office. Lobby access is limited while Duke Energy completes repairs. Learn More

 Read, Watch, Listen & Learn

-Caracole is once again partnering with regional libraries to share the facts about HIV.
-From November 24–December 1, library partners will highlight books, films, plays and other materials that explore the real stories of people living with or impacted by HIV—past and present.
+Caracole once again partnered with regional libraries to share the facts about HIV.
+From November 24–December 1, library partners highlighted books, films, plays and other materials that explore the real stories of people living with or impacted by HIV—past and present.

 By debunking myths and misinformation, we can improve understanding, break down stigma and create a world free from fear and discrimination.
 Visit your local library to learn, reflect and share the facts—because knowledge is power.